Airplane Mode (2020 film): Production

 In April 2019, it was announced during the 2019 Rio2C (Rio Creative Conference) event that Netflix would produce its first Brazilian comedy film starring Larissa Manoela.
 In July 2019, it was announced that Erasmo Carlos, Katiuscia Canoro, André Frambach and Dani Ornellas had joined the cast of the film.
-The quality of the English dub was reported to be poor with bad lipsync.

 Reception

+The English dub of the film was met with negative reviews, due to its poor quality, bad lipsync, and poor acting skills.
 John Serba of Decider wrote, "Airplane Mode is sloppy and formulaic, more feelblah than feelgood, and as deep as a puddle on the arid steppes of Patagonia".